A Visit to Olanchito

 Strong “Banana Republic” influence can still be seen here!

 The Standard Fruit company continues to have a strong influence in the city.
 I heard the same siren that sounds in La Ceiba to summon workers to their work, or the inform them that lunch break time is here.
 The large banana plantations are west of the city, higher up in the valley.
-Coyoles Central and El Cayo are two of the largest banana plantations in Honduras that are still owned and operated by the Standard Fruit Company, that is a subsidiary of Dole.
-Access to these of course is restricted.
+Coyoles Central and El Cayo are two of the largest banana plantations in Honduras.
+They bolong to the Standard Fruit Company, that is a subsidiary of Dole.
+Access to these plantations is of course restricted.
 Today, all of the produce from the Aguan Valley is exported via Puerto Castilla, in the lovely Bay of Trujillo.
 The Central Park has a bust in honor of one of the cities favorite sons: Ramon Amaya Amador. [themify_hr border_width=”1″ width=”1″ color=”light-gray”]

 The Honduran Emerald Hummingbird Thrives here!

 Perhaps the biggest claim to fame that brings tourists to Olanchito is the endemic Honduran Emerald Hummingbird.
 This is a beautiful and tiny hummingbird that lives in the Aguan Valley.
 Although it can see it in a few other areas in Honduras, this is were it is most common.
 This bird species thrives on cactus flowers.
 The upper Aguan Valley has a very dry tropical dry forest habitat.
 You will find a variety of cactus plants that are native to the valley.
 As a matter of fact, a couple of them can only found in this valley.
 Serious birders visiting Honduras must travel here to see the only endemic bird species in Central America![themify_hr border_width=”1″ width=”1″ color=”light-gray”]